lagimik/PartnerCrucible/IndustryGeneral.md

 ## Purpose

-A Collection of resources for Microsoft practice building around the Industry Clouds.
+A Collection of resources for Microsoft practice building around the Microsoft key industries.
 For a view of other solution areas, please see the [Taxonomy](Taxonomy.md).

 To contribute to the PartnerCrucible, see [Contributor's Guide](ContributorsGuide).